ColoredCow/portal/docs/development_guideline.md

         git commit -m 'message'        # commit the changes git push origin branchname     # push your local branch to GitHub submodule repo and then create a Pull Request
         ```

-3. Creating new Migrations and seeders.
+**Note: For creating migrations and seeders**

-    **Note:** When you are working in specified submodules, create migrations/seeders in the specified submodules instead of the main portal module.
+When you are working in specified submodule, create migrations/seeders in the specified submodule instead of the main portal module.

-    1. Migrations

-    * Generate a migration for specified module.
-The new migration will be placed in your ```ModuleName/Database/Migrations``` directory.

-        ```
-        php artisan module:make-migration migrationName ModuleName
-        ```
-    * Migrate the given module, or without a module an argument, migrate all modules.

-        ```
-        php artisan module:migrate ModuleName
-        ```
-    2. Seeders

-    * Generate the given seed name for the specified module.
-The new seeder will be placed in your ```ModuleName/Database/Seeders``` directory.

-        ```
-        php artisan module:make-seed SeederName ModuleName
-        ```
-    * Seed the given module, or without an argument, seed all modules.

-        ```
-        php artisan module:seed ModuleName
-        ```

 ## Submodule Tips